open-life-science/internships/guidance/mentors.md

 title: Guidance for Mentors
 ---

-Please see the [Guidance for accepted students](students-accepted.md) for general student expectations.
-Mentors based onsite at Cambridge will provide weekly updates at the team meeting.
+Please see the [Guidance for accepted contributors](contributors-accepted.md) for general contributor expectations.

 Also read (or at least skim!) the [Google Manual](https://google.github.io/gsocguides/mentor/) for mentors.
 It's actually very useful.